 - Use proper test design and measurement

-Testing with proper design and measurement is always critical.
+Store testing with proper design and measurement is always critical.
 But with the current noise in the market, retailers now have little room for error.
 With proper test design retailers can get actionable insight from their tests, even during the pandemic.
 Good test design includes: (a) a clear hypothesis, (b) representative test-store selection, (c) proper control-store selection, and (d) accurate lift measurement.

 Develop a clear hypothesis